 People develop habits early.
 The sooner we help our kids change their perspective about riding a bike, the better off the entire world will be.
 Teaching your kids to #GoByBike can help you make your return to normal an introduction to something better.
 If you’re looking for a place to start, we have a few ideas.

 Help them see the bicycle as a tool, not a toy

 The problem that bicycles have had is not as much in construction as perception.
 Somewhere along the line, bikes became toys.
 Something that kids do.
 When you show your kids what a bike is capable of, you’re doing a lot more than filling their free time.

 Trek recommends using front and rear Daytime Running Lights on every ride, day and night.
 Well, this dad recommends using them everywhere: front, rear, side, top.
 Everywhere.
 My kids roll to school like two live disco balls.
 I can see them from several blocks away.
 And so can everybody else.
 Pro tip: you can get an aftermarket clip for Flare R Rear Light that’s perfect for backpacks.

 Be the example

-For better or worse, kids learn by watching how their parents and other grownups behave.
+For better or worse, kids learn by watching how their parents and other adults behave.
 Scary thought these days, I know.
-If I tell my kids to ride their bike while I jump in an SUV, they’ve learned they can give up the bike as soon they grow up.
+If I tell my kids to ride their bike while I jump in the car, they’ve learned that they can give up the bike as soon they grow up.
 I want them to be healthier people forever.
 Not just when they’re kids.

 Ride to school (when it’s open)